koreader/koreader/doc/Building_targets.md

 /usr/lib/gcc-cross/arm-linux-gnueabihf/4.8/../../../../arm-linux-gnueabihf/bin/ld: cannot find -lglib-2.0
 ```

+##### e-Ink devices (e.g., Kindle, Kobo, Cervantes, reMarkable, PocketBook)

-**NOTE 2:** In the specific case of Cervantes, Kindle & Kobo targets, while we make some effort to support these Linaro/Ubuntu TCs,
+**NOTE:** While, for some targets (specifically, Cervantes, Kindle & Kobo), we make *some* effort to support Linaro/Ubuntu TCs,
 they do *not* exactly target the proper devices.
-While your build will go fine, this may lead to runtime failure.
+While your build *may* go fine, this will *probably* lead to runtime failure.
 As time goes by, and/or the more bleeding-edge your distro is, the greater the risk for mismatch gets.

+Which means, that, unless you are *very* sure you know what you're doing, you'll want to use the exact same TCs we do, ones that target their respective platforms properly.
-Thankfully, we have a distribution-agnostic solution for you: [koxtoolchain](https://github.com/koreader/koxtoolchain)!
+We have a distribution-agnostic solution to make that mostly painless: [koxtoolchain](https://github.com/koreader/koxtoolchain)!
 This will allow you to build the *exact* same TCs used to build the nightlies, thanks to the magic of [crosstool-ng](https://github.com/crosstool-ng/crosstool-ng).
 These are also included precompiled in the Docker images for the respective targets.

-**NOTE 3:** The vendor toolchain will be downloaded automatically by `./kodev release pocketbook`

 ### Additional packages